Skip to content

 What Is the MITRE ATT&CK Framework?

 The MITRE ATT&CK framework is a globally accessible knowledge base that documents adversary tactics, techniques, and procedures (TTPs) observed in real-world cyberattacks.
-Created by MITRE Corporation—a federally funded research and development center—and first released in 2013, it provides a standardized taxonomy covering 14 tactical categories and 273+ specific attack techniques across enterprise, mobile, and industrial control system environments.
+Created by MITRE Corporation—a federally funded research and development center—and first released in 2013, the framework was originally designed to answer a specific question: how well are defenders detecting documented adversary behavior?

 Whether you're a tax professional navigating IRS Publication 4557 cybersecurity requirements or a healthcare provider securing patient data under HIPAA's Security Rule, this framework provides the tactical intelligence needed to defend against modern cyber threats.
-This guide explains how small business owners can use MITRE ATT&CK to build effective, budget-conscious cybersecurity defenses starting at under $200 per month, with practical implementation steps and measurable security outcomes.
+This guide explains how small business owners can use MITRE ATT&CK to build effective, budget-conscious cybersecurity defenses starting at under $200 per month—with practical implementation steps and measurable security outcomes.

 Cybersecurity By The Numbers